 General.
-Any 2005A Adjustable Rate Bond may bear interest at a Daily Rate, a Weekly Rate, a Commercial Paper Rate, a Term Rate, a SAVRS Rate or a Fixed Rate until its respective maturity or prior redemption.
-The Taxable 2005 Series A-1 Bonds and the 2005 Series A-2 Bonds (and any portion of either such series) need not bear the same interest rate, and need not remain in the same mode as other 2005A Adjustable Rate Bonds of the same series or the other series.
-The Mode of the 2005A Adjustable Rate Bonds from the delivery date until further designation by the Authority will be the Weekly Mode.
-Thereafter, the Authority may change any of the 2005A Adjustable Rate Bonds from one Mode to another Mode as described in "Adjustment Between Modes" under this caption.
-The interest rate on the 2005A Adjustable Rate Bonds (other than when in a SAVRS Rate Mode) is to be determined by the 2005A Remarketing Agent in accordance with the Indenture as described below.
-The interest on the 2005A Adjustable Rate Bonds may also be changed to a SAVRS Rate.
+Any Adjustable 2006 Series B Bond may bear interest at a Daily Rate, a Weekly Rate, a Commercial Paper Rate, a Term Rate, a SAVRS Rate or a Fixed Rate until its respective maturity or prior redemption.
+The Mode of the Adjustable 2006 Series B Bonds from the delivery date until further designation by the Authority will be the Weekly Mode.
+Thereafter, the Authority may change any of the Adjustable 2006 Series B Bonds from one Mode to another Mode as described in "Adjustment Between Modes" under this caption.
+The interest rate on the Adjustable 2006 Series B Bonds (other than when in a SAVRS Rate Mode) is to be determined by the 2006B Remarketing Agent in accordance with the Indenture as described below.
+The interest on the Adjustable 2006 Series B Bonds may also be changed to a SAVRS Rate.
 The SAVRS Rate for each respective SAVRS Mode Period will be determined pursuant to auctions conducted in accordance with procedures set forth in the Master Indenture.
 This Official Statement does not contain a detailed description of SAVRS Rate Bonds, auction procedures and other relevant information relating thereto.

-Adjustment of the interest rate on the 2005A Adjustable Rate Bonds such that all of the 2005A Adjustable Rate Bonds bear interest at a Fixed Interest Rate or the SAVRS Rate would result in a termination of the Initial 2005A Liquidity Facility.
-See Appendix C - "CERTAIN TERMS OF THE INITIAL 2005A LIQUIDITY FACILITY."
+Adjustment of the interest rate on the Adjustable 2006 Series B Bonds such that all of the Adjustable 2006 Series B Bonds bear interest at a Fixed Interest Rate or the SAVRS Rate would result in a termination of the Initial 2006B Liquidity Facility.
+See Appendix C - "CERTAIN TERMS OF THE INITIAL 2006B LIQUIDITY FACILITY."